maanykan/document_class/code/README.md

 ## Copy LIBSVM executable and Python code ##

 Now copy 'svm.py', 'svmutil.py', and 'commonutil.py' from the 'python'
-directory of LIBSVM into our 'code' directory.Also, copy the executable 'libsvm.so.2' from 'libsvm-3.22' to our main directory (one above 'code' directory).
+directory of LIBSVM into our 'code' directory.
+Also, copy the executable 'libsvm.so.2' from 'libsvm-3.22' to our main directory (one above 'code' directory).